Automattic/mongoose/docs/model-definition.md

 ## Instance Methods and Static methods

-For details about defining your own custom static and instance methods read [this](/docs/methods-statics.html).
+For details about default instance methods and defining your own custom static and instance methods read [this](/docs/methods-statics.html).

 ## Plugins